alextanhongpin/database-design/README.md

 - apply logic in the database if you are going to have many different applications
 - use optimized uuid for faster querying
 - include the default auto incremented id
+- PostgreSQL automatically creates indexes on primary keys and unique constraints, but not on the referencing side of foreign key relationships.
+- put shared logic in template databases - they are like your `common` folders

 ## Styleguides